mimir-org/documents/docs/Mimir/intro.md

 ## :floppy_disk: Getting Started

 :::caution note
-Parts of this setup documentation may bed outdated.
-This can be updated when Tyle and Mimir are seperated or all the models in Mimir are updated to IMF 0.2.0.
+Parts of this setup documentation may be outdated.
+And a new revision must be written when Mimir is in a running state.
 :::

 <!-- Prerequisites -->